-One major benefit of setting up a Living Trust estate plan is the clarity that it will provide regarding your wishes about who should be in charge if you are unable.
-Nothing can fully prevent someone from suing, this is America after all, but absent specific good cause, a Judge cannot disrupt your planning, including you planning to avoid a contested Conservatorship proceeding.
-In most cases, Susan, as Mary's choice of Successor Trustee, will be able to seamlessly assume control of the Trust without additional hassle.
-As a bonus, most Trusts will penalize a beneficiary who seeks unsuccessfully to disrupt the decisions you make in your Trust by disinheriting them altogether.
+One significant benefit of setting up a Living Trust estate plan is the clarity it will provide regarding your wishes about who should be in charge if you cannot.
+Nothing can entirely prevent someone from suing; this is America, after all, but absent a specific good cause, a Judge cannot disrupt your planning, including your planning to avoid a contested Conservatorship proceeding.
+In most cases, as Mary's choice of Successor Trustee, Susan can seamlessly assume control of the Trust without additional hassle.
+As a bonus, most trusts penalize a beneficiary who seeks unsuccessfully to disrupt the decisions you make in your trust by disinheriting them altogether.

 Dealing with Incapacity Conservatorship Living Trust

 Court Fees \$ 250 \$ 0

-Susan's and John's Attorneys \$ 7,000 \$ 0
+Susan's and John's Attorneys \$ 10,000 \$ 0

-Mary's Attorney \$ 3,000 \$ 0
+Mary's Attorney \$ ????? \$ 0

 Court's Investigator \$ 1,750 \$ 0

-Medical Experts \$????? \$ 0
+Medical Experts \$ ????? \$ 0

-TOTAL \$ 12,000 / 4 Months \$ 0 / Immediate
+TOTAL \$ 12,000+ / 4 Months \$ 0 / Immediate